-Component Description (1) Ambient light and color sensor Adjusts the brightness of the display, depending on the ambient light, and manages and controls the color temperature.
-Color temperature enables you to measure and adjust the warmth or coolness of the light source.
-(2) Internal microphones (2) (select products only) Record sound.
-(3) Camera lights (2) (select products only) On: One or more cameras are in use.
-(4) Cameras (2) (select products only) Allow you to video chat, record video, and record still images.
-To use your camera, see Using a camera (select products only) on page 29 .
+Component Description (1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) WWAN antennas (2) (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(3) Internal microphones (2) Record sound.
+(4) Camera lights (2) On: One or more cameras are in use.
+(5) Cameras (2) Allow you to video chat, record video, and record still images.
+To use your camera, see Using a camera on page 30 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Windows Hello (select products only) on page 52 .
+For more information, see Windows Hello (select products only) on page 51.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(5) Camera privacy cover (select products only) By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
+(6) Camera privacy cover (select products only) By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
 To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
 NOTE: If you have both front-facing and rear-facing cameras, when one camera lens is revealed and ready to use, the other is concealed.
-(6) WWAN antennas (4) (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
-(7) WLAN antennas (2) (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).